 Sensory Trail

-As its name suggests, this trail is intended to be a “sensory” route.
-Personally, I didn't particularly feel any smell or any other senses that were particularly highlighted other than my sight, but it's a good introduction to the wild nature of the island.
-Contrary to what one might believe, the chickens we see there are normally wild chickens, which have the particularity of being able to fly.
+As its name suggests, this trail is intended to be a "sensory" experience.
+Personally, I didn't particularly notice any smells or any other senses that were especially emphasized besides my sight, but it's a good introduction to the island's wild nature.
+Contrary to what one might think, the chickens you see there are normally wild chickens, which have the unique ability to fly.

 This is an easy walk that can be done on foot if you have time and takes about 1 hour to complete.
 It will take you through the Pulau Ubin village plantation, where fruit trees (papaya, banana, rambutan, breadfruit, etc.) are planted.